graceli5/Projects/README.md

 **Project**: Exploring the accuracy with which models can predict the pitch/note one is singing at by analyzing their facial position in video data.
 - Developed high-performing KNN and random forest models to classify notes into four categories using 60 facial landmarks.
-- Applied PCA for dimensionality reduction, retaining model effectiveness with just four components.
+- Applied PCA dimensionality reduction, retaining model effectiveness with 4 components.
-- Conducted feature importance analysis to identify facial points most indicative of pitch while singing.
+- Conducted feature importance analysis to identify facial points most indicative of pitch.

 **Project**: Researching whether it is possible to predict when a participant is singing using correct or poor posture using only respiration sensor data.
 - Generated statistical summary features from respiration data for each sung note.